-Tree skirts are a holiday staple that are often forgotten about, but really they're one of those essentials that finishes your tree off nicely.
+Tree skirts are a holiday staple that are often forgotten about, but really they're one of those essentials that finish your tree off nicely.
 Oh, and it helps to hide that massive tree stand!
 While there's plenty of complicated versions out there that involve hemming and sewing on buttons, this version is simple and doesn't require a single stitch.
 Plus, it's simple and affordable enough to make, that you won't mind putting it on the ground.

 Gather Your Supplies